 There are also vendors serving lobster rolls, seafood chowders, kebabs, and more.
-You’ll find excellent views of the harbor from the market’s rooftop patio.
+You’ll find excellent harbor views from the market’s rooftop patio.

-Continue along the Harbourwalk, which at over 4 kilometers is one of the longest continuous boardwalks in the world.
-You’ll also find Alexander Keith’s — Nova Scotia’s oldest brewery — right across from the boardwalk, which is open for tours.
+Continue along the Harbourwalk, which, at over 4 kilometers, is one of the longest continuous boardwalks in the world.
+You’ll also find Alexander Keith’s — Nova Scotia’s oldest brewery — right across from the boardwalk, open for tours.

 The Old Triangle Irish Alehouse is a local’s favorite and frequently hosts live traditional Irish music sessions.